Lexicon: cool – cord

 coolly, adv. [see cool, adj.] (webplay: day).

-nonchalantly; casually; calmly; with an air of indifference; in an emotionally detached manner; with unabashed assurance;
+Nonchalantly; casually; calmly; with an air of indifference; in an emotionally detached manner; with unabashed assurance.

 copy, n.
-[Fr. copie < L. copia, abundance, plenty, multitude.]
+[Fr. < L. copia, abundance, plenty, multitude.]

-Text; message; writing; engraved communication.
+Text; written message; engraved communication.

 copy (copied), v.
-[Fr. copier < med.
+[Fr. < med.
 L. copiāre, transcribe.]

 Imitate; resemble; become like.